veo-labs/openveo-player/docs/examples.md

 You can use the HTML player to play a video by its url.

-The HTML player expects one media Id and one url by source.
+The HTML player expects one media id with one source.

 ## index.html